Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/PolicyHack.md

 5. HSM, Key Vault and Cryptography for Confidential Landing Zones

-    - create initative, assignment and Azure Pipeline that deploys and configures Key Vault
+    - create initative, assignment and Azure Pipeline that deploys and configures [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/policy-reference)
     - What are the requirements for Configdental / Sovereign / National Security workloads
     - What policies do we need for [Azure Managed HSM](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) ?
+    - consider how to handle [exceptions](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/exemption-structure) for this assignment
+    - Consider other Azure Key Vault polices that could be relevant for Confidential subscriptions

 ---
 &nbsp;